Matroids, Feynman categories, and Koszul duality

 Here is a list of some important well-known geometric lattices. \begin{ex} \leavevmode \begin{itemize} \item If $X$ is any finite set, the set $\mathcal{P}(X)$ of subsets of $X$ ordered by inclusion is a geometric lattice with join the union and meet the intersection.
 It is the intersection lattice of the hyperplane arrangement of coordinate hyperplanes in $\Cx^{X}$.
-Those geometric lattices are called boolean lattices and denoted by $\mathcal{B}_{X}$. \item If $X$ is any finite set, the set $\Pi_{X}$ of partitions of $X$ ordered by refinement is a geometric lattice.
-It is the intersection lattice of the so-called \textit{braid} arrangement which consists of the diagonal hyperplanes $\{z_i = z_j\}$ in $\Cx^{X}$.
-Those geometric lattices are called partition lattices. \item If $G = (V, E)$ is any graph one can construct the graphical matroid $M_{G}$ associated to $G$ and then consider $\L_G$ the lattice of flats associated to $M_{G}$ (see \cite{welsh_matroid_1976} for the details of this construction).
-Those lattices are said to be \emph{graphical}.
-This family of geometric lattices contains the two previous ones because $\mathcal{B}_{X}$ is the lattice associated to any tree with edges $X$ and $\Pi_{X}$ is the lattice associated to the complete graph with vertices $X$.
-For any graph $G = (V, E)$ the geometric lattice $\L_{G}$ is the intersection lattice of the hyperplane arrangement $\{\{z_{u} = z_{v}\}, (u,v) \in E\}$ in $\mathbb{C}^{V}$. \end{itemize} \end{ex}
+Those geometric lattices are called boolean lattices and denoted by $\mathcal{B}_{X}$. \item If $X$ is any finite set, the set $\Pi_{X}$ of partitions of $X$, viewed as equivalence relations on $X$, is ordered by inclusion of the corresponding subsets of $X\times X$.
+It is the intersection lattice of the so-called \textit{braid arrangement} which consists of the diagonal hyperplanes $\{z_i = z_j\}$ in $\Cx^{X}$.
+Those geometric lattices are called partition lattices. \item If $\Gamma = (V, E)$ is any graph one can construct the graphical matroid $M_{\Gamma}$ associated to $\Gamma$ and then consider $\L_{\Gamma}$ the lattice of flats associated to $M_{\Gamma}$ (see \cite{welsh_matroid_1976} for the details of that construction).
+Those geometric lattices are said to be \emph{graphical}.
+This family of geometric lattices contains the previous two because $\mathcal{B}_{X}$ is the lattice associated to any tree with edge set $X$ and $\Pi_{X}$ is the lattice associated to the complete graph with vertex set $X$.
+For any graph $\Gamma = (V, E)$ the geometric lattice $\L_{\Gamma}$ is the intersection lattice of the hyperplane arrangement $\{\{z_{u} = z_{v}\}, (u,v) \in E\}$ in $\mathbb{C}^{V}$. \end{itemize} \end{ex}

 We have the following important fact about geometric lattices. \begin{prop}[\cite{welsh_matroid_1976}] Let $(\L, \leq)$ be a geometric lattice.
 For every $G_1 \leq G_2 \in \L$, the interval $[G_1, G_2] =\{G \in \L \, | \, G_1\leq G \leq G_2\}$ ordered by the restriction of $\leq$ is a geometric lattice. \end{prop} In the rest of this article every lattice will be assumed to be geometric unless stated otherwise. \begin{madef}[Building set] Let $\L$ be a geometric lattice.
 A \textit{building set} $\G$ of $\L$ is a subset of $\L \setminus \{\zero\}$ such that for every element $X$ of $\L$ the morphism of posets